 However, with 77% of internet users now being readers or subscribers of a least a few blogs, they could be missing out on a huge opportunity.

-Before you start out, the first thing you need to do is decide what your budget is going to be.
+Before you start, the first thing you need to do is decide what your budget will be.

 What can you afford to spend?

 A realistic figure will depend on your own goals.